piotrulo022/US-Flights-webapp/README.md

 This repository contains the coursework for the _Models Deployment_ subject (pl. _Wdrażanie modeli uczenia maszynowego_).
 It features an interactive web application that showcases flight routes and statistical data on flights across the United States.

 https://github.com/piotrulo022/Flights-Shiny/assets/76213314/e270c3c7-7293-4452-a29d-14d3fc981c2b

+# Goals of the project

+The primary objective of this project is to develop an intuitive and engaging web application for exploring a dataset of flights across the U.S. The project aims to meet the following specific goals:

+- [ ] create a responsive and lightweight application -  design a web application that is not only user-friendly and adaptable to various devices but also streamlined to avoid unnecessary bloat,

+- [ ] maintain code simplicity and efficiency - ensure the application provides valuable features while keeping the codebase simple, efficient, and easy to understand,

+- [ ] scalability and maintainability -  develop the application with a focus on scalability and ease of maintenance, allowing for future enhancements and updates without major overhauls,

+- [ ] interactive data visualization -  implement interactive components that allow users to explore and visualize flight data dynamically, enhancing their understanding through visual aids,

+- [ ] statistical insights - provide insightful statistical analysis and visualizations to highlight trends, patterns, and key metrics within the flight data.

 # Tools and Technologies
-This application is built using the Shiny framework, renowned for its high level of customization and dynamic reactivity.
-Shiny's robust environment allows for the seamless integration of interactive UI components with backend R or Python computations, making it an ideal choice for data-rich web applications.
+This application is developed using the Shiny for Python framework, specifically leveraging the Shiny Express module.
+Known for its exceptional customization capabilities and dynamic reactivity, Shiny provides a robust environment that seamlessly integrates interactive UI components with backend computations, whether in R or Python.
+This makes it an excellent choice for building data-intensive web applications.

+At the heart of this project is the comprehensive dataset detailing airline flight delays and cancellations from 2019 to 2023, provided by the U.S. Department of Transportation's Bureau of Transportation Statistics.
+This dataset is a rich source of information and can be accessed through the following [link](https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023).

 # Deployment